candenizaytkn/smart-motor-control-hcsr04/README.md

 # Distance-Based DC Motor Speed Control (Arduino + HC-SR04 + TIP120)

-This Arduino project controls the speed of a DC motor based on the distance measured by an HC-SR04 ultrasonic sensor.
-A TIP120 transistor is used to handle the motor current, and PWM signals control the speed.
-The farther the object, the faster the motor spins.
+This project uses an HC-SR04 ultrasonic sensor to measure distance and control a DC motor's speed using PWM with an Arduino Uno and a TIP120 transistor.

-## Components Used
+## Components
 - Arduino UNO
 - HC-SR04 Ultrasonic Sensor
 - DC Motor (3–9V)
 - TIP120 NPN Transistor
 - 2 × 330Ω Resistors (connected in parallel)
 - 1N4007 Diode
-- External Power Supply (9V battery or adapter)
+- External power supply (9V battery or adapter)
 - Breadboard
-- Jumper Wires
+- Jumper wires

+## Circuit Diagram
+See the circuit diagram in the `images/` folder.

-## How It Works
+## How it Works

-1. The ultrasonic sensor sends out sound pulses and receives the echo.
-2. The distance is calculated based on the time it takes for the echo to return.
-3. The Arduino maps this distance to a PWM signal between 1 and 60.
-4. The TIP120 transistor receives the PWM signal and controls the power going to the motor.
-5. As the object moves closer, the motor slows down.
-As it moves away, the motor speeds up.
+The ultrasonic sensor measures the distance of an object in front of it.
+The Arduino reads this distance and adjusts the speed of the DC motor accordingly.
+The farther the object is, the faster the motor runs.
+A TIP120 transistor is used to handle higher current for the motor through PWM.

+## Code
+The Arduino code can be found in the `motor_distance_control.ino` file.

 ## PWM Range

-- Minimum Distance (5 cm): PWM = 1
+- At close range (5 cm): PWM = 1
-- Maximum Distance (50 cm): PWM = 60
+- At far range (50 cm): PWM = 60

-These values can be adjusted in the code for different motor behavior.

-## Files Included

-- `motor_distance_control.ino` – Main Arduino sketch
-- `images/circuit_diagram.png` – Fritzing circuit diagram
-- `images/project_photo.jpg` – Real photo of the assembled project
-- `LICENSE` – MIT License
-- `README.md` – This documentation

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.